BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 - A type alias is typically made for type definitions which would certainly result in the rule above being broken when used.
 Type aliases do appear in function name symbols and error messages, so please check against those before creating one.
 If you do not see one being used, don't create one!
 - Pointer and reference modifiers are adjacent to the type (``int*``, ``int&``).
 - West const is used (``const int``, NOT ``int const``).
+- #include's are separated by library (i.e. framework headers are separate from STL headers, which are separate from Boost headers) and are also separate from the header guard and, in a source file, its respective header file.

 ## Variables
 - All variable names are in camel case.